 MacDoppler Tracking AO-91

 With all of the hardware installation and calibration steps complete, we are turning our attention to the software side of the setup.
 We will be using MacDoppler for satellite tracking and VFO control of our Satellite SDR System.
 This creates a need to connect the MacDoppler program which runs on a Mac to SmartSDR and the Flex 6700 which is a Windows-based system.
-Fortunately, MacDoppler provides a UDP broadcast mode which transmits az/el antenna position information as well as data to control radio VFOs to adjust for Doppler shift.
+Fortunately, MacDoppler provides a UDP broadcast mode that transmits az/el antenna position information as well as data to control radio VFOs to adjust for Doppler shift.

 FlexBridge Software Beta